WindoPvP/SteamCardBot/README.md

 node bot.js

-#Note:
-Your credentials will be sent to the API.
-This is to check if you do have the API key.
-If you don't own an API Key don't worry.
-Credientials are not saved and are encrypted with a SHA256 hash algorithm in the process.
+#Note: There is a function "checkPaid()" that will check if you have paid for the paid version before.
+This function makes a request which it does not **save** any credentials. *If you have paid it will tell you how to update*.